Carrie Underwood: Legacy

 Since her debut in 2005, Underwood has been praised by both veteran artists and music critics.
-Rolling Stone describes Underwood as "the female vocalist of her generation of any genre", while Billboard magazine refers to her as Country Music's reigning Queen.
+In 2014, Rolling Stone described Underwood as "the female vocalist of her generation of any genre", while a 2012 issue of Billboard magazine referred to her as Country Music's reigning Queen.

-Grady Smith of The Guardian has praised her, saying "Carrie Underwood has emerged as the leader of country music".
-Time listed her in their 100 most influential people in the world in 2014, in which Brad Paisley wrote "not only has she earned her place, she's also raised the bar: she's a prolific songwriter, a trendsetter and an Opry member", and further considers her to be "the best singer in any format of music."
+Time featured her in its 2014 list of the 100 most influential people in the world, in which Brad Paisley wrote "not only has she earned her place, she's also raised the bar: she's a prolific songwriter, a trendsetter and an Opry member"; Paisley further called her "the best singer in any format of music."
+In 2015, Grady Smith of The Guardian praised her, saying "Carrie Underwood has emerged as the leader of country music".
 Vince Gill has also stated: "The possibility of Carrie's longevity is through the roof.
 There are fine singers, and there are gifted, great singers, and she's one of those.
 Her vocal skills are off the hook".
-Melissa Etheridge also adds saying "she has a power in her country music, in her singing.
-She can crossover to Rock in a second".
-She has further received public commendation from Stevie Nicks, Steven Tyler, Tony Bennett, Dolly Parton, and Loretta Lynn.
+She has further received public commendation from Stevie Nicks, Melissa Etheridge, Steven Tyler, Tony Bennett, Dolly Parton, and Loretta Lynn.
 David Wild of Rolling Stone has stated that "Carrie Underwood is the greatest thing that American Idol ever gave us".
 She was inducted into the Oklahoma Hall of Fame in 2017, and the Hollywood Walk of Fame in 2018, for her achievements in music.

 Underwood has influenced pop girl group Fifth Harmony, singer Mollie King of British pop girl group The Saturdays, singer Kelsea Ballerini, The Voice winner Danielle Bradbery, American Idol runner-up Lauren Alaina, and singer and actress Lucy Hale.